-This residence hall offers four floors of mostly suite-styled student rooms totaling 263 beds with a commons/lounge area and adjacent small study rooms, laundry room, warming kitchen, fully-equipped technology classroom, and a computer "cyber lounge" available to residents.
+This residence hall offers four floors of mostly suite-styled student rooms totaling 263 beds with a commons/lounge area and adjacent small study rooms, laundry room, mailboxes, warming kitchen, and fully-equipped technology classroom.
 A glassed-in lounge is located on each floor.
 There are also card access security entrances to provide a safe living and learning environment.
 This building has wireless internet access.